 → Vinovest (Investing in Fine Wine)

-An additional alternative investment option I have chosen to invest in is Vinovest.
+An alternative investment option I have chosen to invest in is Vinovest.
 The service takes the hassle out of fine wine investing by handling the sourcing, evaluation, selection, transacting, storing and sale on your behalf.

 The investment works by tapping into a market seen as having low volatility and consistent price appreciation.
 As you can see from the chart below, the wine market has performed consistently across time and does not show a significant correlation to the stock market.